-CRITERIA INDICATORS .1 6 6 Gather information to define the site's physical scope for water stewardship purposes, including: its operational boundaries; the water sources from which the site draws; the locations to which the site returns its discharges; and the catchment(s) that the site affect(s) and upon which it is reliant.
-1.1.1 The physical scope of the site shall be mapped, considering the regulatory landscape and zone of stakeholder interests, including: - Site boundaries; - Water-related infrastructure, including piping network, owned or managed by the site or its parent organization; - Any water sources providing water to the site that are owned or managed by the site or its parent organization; - Water service provider (if applicable) and its ultimate water source; - Discharge points and waste water service provider (if applicable) and ultimate receiving water body or bodies; - Catchment(s) that the site affect(s) and is reliant upon for water. .2 Understand relevant stakeholders, their water-related challenges, and the site's ability to influence beyond its boundaries.
+CRITERIA INDICATORS ^{1.1} 🔁 🞯 🛇 Gather information to define the site's physical scope for water stewardship purposes, including: its operational boundaries; the water sources from which the site draws; the locations to which the site returns its discharges; and the catchment(s) that the site affect(s) and upon which it is reliant.
+1.1.1 The physical scope of the site shall be mapped, considering the regulatory landscape and zone of stakeholder interests, including: Site boundaries; Water-related infrastructure, including piping network, owned or managed by the site or its parent organization; Any water sources providing water to the site that are owned or managed by the site or its parent organization; Water service provider (if applicable) and its ultimate water source; Discharge points and waste water service provider (if applicable) and ultimate receiving water body or bodies; Catchment(s) that the site affect(s) and is reliant upon for water. .2 🛞 🗳 Understand relevant stakeholders, their water- related challenges, and the site's ability to influence beyond its boundaries.
 1.2.1 Stakeholders and their water-related challenges shall be identified.
 The process used for stakeholder identification shall be identified.
 This process shall: Inclusively cover all relevant stakeholder groups including vulnerable, women, minority, and Indigenous people; Consider the physical scope identified, including stakeholders, representative of the site's ultimate water source and ultimate receiving water body or bodies; Provide evidence of stakeholder consultation on water-related interests and challenges; Note that the ability and/or willingness of stakeholders to participate may vary across the relevant stakeholder groups; Identify the degree of stakeholder engagement based on their level of interest and influence.
-1.2.2 Current and potential degree of influence between site and stakeholder shall be identified , within the catchment and considering the site's ultimate water source and ultimate receiving water body for wastewater. .3 8 9 9 Gather water-related data for the site, including: water balance; water quality, Important Water-Related Areas, water governance, WASH; water-related costs, revenues, and shared 1.3.1 Existing water-related incident response plans shall be identified .
-Site water balance, including inflows, losses, storage, and outflows shall be identified and mapped . value creation.
-1.3.3 Site water balance, inflows, losses, storage, and outflows, including indication of annual variance in water usage rates, shall be quantified .
-Where there is a water-related challenge that would be a threat to good water balance for people or environment, an indication of annual high and low variances shall be quantified .
-1.3.4 Water quality of the site's water source(s), provided waters, effluent and receiving water bodies shall be quantified .
+Current and potential degree of influence between site and stakeholder shall be identified, within the catchment and considering the site's ultimate water source and ultimate receiving water body for wastewater.
+3 Solution Constraints and the set of the se 1.3.1 1.3.2 1.3.3 Existing water-related incident response plans shall be identified.
+Site water balance, including inflows, losses, storage, and outflows shall be identified and mapped.
+Site water balance, inflows, losses, storage, and outflows, including indication of annual variance in water usage rates, shall be quantified.
+Where there is a water-related challenge that would be a threat to good water balance for people or environment, an indication of annual high and low variances shall be quantified.
+1.3.4 1.3.5 1.3.6 1.3.7 Water quality of the site's water source(s), provided waters, effluent and receiving water bodies shall be quantified .
 Where there is a water-related challenge that would be a threat to good water quality status for people or environment, an indication of annual, and where appropriate, seasonal, high and low variances shall be quantified .
-1.3.5 Potential sources of pollution shall be identified and if applicable, mapped, including chemicals used or stored on site.
-1.3.6 On-site Important Water-Related Areas shall be identified and mapped, including a description of their status including Indigenous cultural values.
-1.3.7 Annual water-related costs, revenues, and a description or quantification of the social, cultural, environmental, or economic water-related value generated by the site shall be identified and used to inform the evaluation of the plan in 4.1.2.
-1.3.8 Levels of access and adequacy of WASH at the site shall be identified.
+Potential sources of pollution shall be identified and if applicable, mapped , including chemicals used or stored on site.
+On-site Important Water-Related Areas shall be identified and mapped , including a description of their status including Indigenous cultural values.
+Annual water-related costs, revenues, and a description or quantification of the social, cultural, environmental, or economic water-related value generated by the site shall be identified and used to inform the evaluation of the plan in 4.1.2.